-Good data is more important than big data in the development of digital biomarkers.
-Big data is often sold as the solution to all digital data analyses and touted to revolutionize healthcare in the coming years.
+Good data is more important than big data in developing digital biomarkers.
+Big data is often sold as the solution to all digital data analyses and is touted to revolutionize healthcare in the coming years.
 However, the problem with a superabundance of data is that digital biomarker development becomes a fishing expedition, and the catch may not be relevant to the question.
-Without a hypothesis (often the case in biomarker development with big data), accurate results may be too low to use in a clinical trial, or even worse, divergent with no findings.
+Without a hypothesis (often the case in biomarker development with big data), accurate results may be too low to use in a clinical trial or, even worse, divergent with no findings.

-That said, big data does have its place in the improvement of biomarker algorithms and the results that advance the accuracy and repeatability of the endpoint.
+That said, big data does have its place in improving biomarker algorithms and the results that advance the accuracy and repeatability of the endpoint.
 In this article, we will explain why good data is required to ensure validated digital biomarkers for clinical trials and provide examples of how we ensure “good” data is obtained from wearable sensors.

 Requirements of Good Data

 There are three essential elements of good data within the biomarker development framework.

 - Validation datasets with labeled ground truth.
 Big data attempts to overcome the requirements for good data by applying advanced analytics to extensive datasets.
 For example, big data techniques do not involve traditional validation approaches.
 Instead, they employ analytics such as “deep learning” or AI, which use the data itself to learn important patterns and infer important outcomes with little or no human input or corresponding ground truth data.

 - Real-world data cleaned to remove signal artifact.
 Cleaning unwanted signal artifact from wearable sensor signals requires effort and expertise.
 Big data adds more data to the equation instead of focusing on clean sensor signals, reducing the level of accuracy and precision needed to identify a treatment effect.
 In clinical trials, patient recruitment and retention are difficult, and simply adding more and more data is not possible (and very expensive).